ReynOfWords/ReynOfWords.github.io/_posts/2015-02-22-Little_things.md

 I wonder how many other differences I'm going to run into.

 It appears all tags require closing.
 Just ran into the same issue with `<img>`.

+Onward to making tiny changes one at a time, see if they do what I expect, and then change them again.
+Yay, iterative learning!